-Adaptive and wheelchair accessible car renting is rising in Europe as accessible tourism grows and takes shape across the continent, especially in Portugal, Spain, Germany, France, and Scandinavia.
+Adaptive and wheelchair-accessible car renting is rising in Europe as accessible tourism grows and takes shape across the continent, especially in Portugal, Spain, Germany, France, and Scandinavia.
 There are several major museums, galleries, and attractions with accessible viewing points and ramps to aid the movement of disabled people.
-In addition, several hotels and restaurants cater to the needs of handicap and wheelchair travelers across Europe.
+In addition, several hotels and restaurants cater to the needs of handicapped and wheelchair travelers across Europe.

 Like everybody else, people with limited mobility also enjoy the fun and independence that comes with traveling.
 Of course, being handicapped hinders you from many things already, but it shouldn’t hinder you from traveling if you love to.
 However, before you start to plan your next trip across Europe, one thing that you must work out is your mode of transport.